 If you use a rollator, you can to leave your walking aid in the anteroom of the stage.
 Our staff will be happy to help you at any time, just contact us!

 People in wheelchairs and severely disabled people without escort, or those who are dependent on an escort (this is indicated by a »B« on their disabled pass) receive a 50 percent reduction on the regular ticket price for themselves and their escort.
-We keep a contingent of reduced tickets for people in wheelchairs and severely disabled persons.
+We keep a contingent of reduced tickets for people in wheelchairs.
 As it is not possible to reserve these tickets in our webshop, your ticket requests will be given priority.
 Please call us on 030.890023 or send your request by fax (+49.30.89002-295 300) or by email to email@example.com.

 Blind and visually impaired visitors